domschl/NadaLisp/README.md

 Since the language is in flux, have a look at `tests/lisp_tests` for the current language elements. `nadalib` contains a standard library.

+The NadaLisp Project has been replaced by the [SymLisp](https://github.com/domschl/symlisp) project by Gemini 2.5 Pro preview.
+Gemini's implementation seems to be superior.

 ## Build

 Requires: `cmake`, `ninja`, `readline`